One of the best media marketing strategy channels for an e-commerce site is YouTube.

 The best way is to produce some type of ‘how to’ content.

-People are increasingly using YouTube to solve problems and dilemmas that they’re facing in their lives.
+People are increasingly using YouTube as a visual search engine with which to solve problems and dilemmas that they’re facing in their lives.

 In fact, in 2015, ‘how-to’ searches were up by 70%!